 Glen Eden Cemetery is located at 35667 W. Eight Mile Rd., Livonia, Michigan 48152.
 The section of the cemetery is located in the southeast corner and is called "Rest".

 Around 1902, Mass City was a recently revitalized mining "boom town" about 60 miles to the southwest of Calumet.

 Noted events in his life were:

-2. Census, 1920, Greenland, Ontonagon, Michigan.
-Enoch lived at home his parents, a brother and two sisters when he was 19 years old.
+1. Census, 1920, Greenland, Ontonagon, Michigan.
+Enoch lived at home with his parents, a brother and two sisters when he was 19 years old.

 Enoch married Sisko Eliina Hokkanen, daughter of John Herman Hokkanen and Eliina Liukkonen, on 1 Dec 1921 in Ontonagon, Ontonagon, Michigan.
 (Sisko Eliina Hokkanen was born on 1 Oct 1901 in Joutsa, Finland, died on 30 Dec 1993 in Presbyterian Village, Redford, Wayne County, Michigan 25 and was buried on 3 Jan 1994 in Glen Eden Memorial Park in Livonia, Michigan.)

 Enoch lived in Mass and Sisko lived in Green when they were married.
 They were married by Orville H. Hood, Minister of the Gospel.